shradhaebi/ensembl-static/fungi/species/Puccinia_graminis_about.md

-About the *Puccinia graminis f. sp. tritici* genome {#about-the-puccinia-graminis-f.-sp.-tritici-genome .first}
+About the *Puccinia graminis f. sp. tritici* genome
 ---------------------------------------------------

 *Puccinia graminis* is the causal agent of stem rust that causes serious